gnames/gnverifier/README.md

 (`n:B. bubo Linn.
 1758`).
 For example, in contrast with GNparser results, it is possible to have abbreviated specific epithets or range in years: `n:Mono. gall.
 Oliv.
 1750-1800`.

-The query language is in `Beta` stage, and might change to some degree, to improve its functionality.

 Often there are errors in species eptithets gender.
 Because of that search will try to detect names in any gender that correspond to the epithet.